lookit/lookit-docs/docs/source/researchers-style-guide.rst

 2. Use singular "they" rather than "he/she" or "(s)he" or "the child."
 (E.g., say "Hold your child so they can see the screen" rather than "Hold your child so he/she can see the screen.")
 It's common enough now that it's more readable, plus it encompasses families who use pronouns other than he/she.

+3. A girl is a female child.
+If you're talking about a female grown-up--e.g., a video is going to show your RA demonstrating a toy--that's a woman.
+(You can consider words like "person," "somebody", or "friend" if that sounds awkward!)

 ==========================
 Study purpose
 ==========================